Austin Water Treatment Plant No. 4

 The City of Austin required a new water treatment plant and pump station to respond to its rapidly growing population and selected MWH to complete the $379 million project.
 Plans included the construction of a marine raw water intake, tunnels, a pump station, conveyance systems, and water treatment facilities with an initial 50-mgd capacity.
 The new treatment plant takes raw water from nearby Lake Travis and connects to a pump station via a 9-ft finished diameter tunnel.

 - 2.6 million man hours with only one lost work day injury.

 - Completed project on time and $2 million under budget.

 - Attained LEED Silver rating.

 - Recycled all harvested native vegetation for mulch throughout the site and re-purposed all suitable excavated materials.
 Over 200 truckloads of excavated rock were utilized on other City projects.

 - Recommended more than $75 million in cost reductions, of which $30 million were accepted.

 - A local land owner voiced concerns about the building not fitting in within his housing development.
-To address his concerns, MWH Constructors added rock face exterior walls with false windows and balconies into the design and construction.
+To address his concerns, MWH added rock face exterior walls with false windows and balconies into the design and construction.
 This Spanish/Italian design flair helped the pump station blend more smoothly into the surrounding community.

-- MWH Constructors awarded more than 200 separate contracts totaling more than $50 million to local minority and women-owned businesses during the life of the project.
+- MWH awarded more than 200 separate contracts totaling more than $50 million to local minority and women-owned businesses during the life of the project.
 We also maintained a robust community relations program to keep affected stakeholders informed.